Hofls/useful-info/cookbooks/user-experience.md

 		* If you write code in outdated style - IDEA asks to rewrite it for you in modern style
     * Grafana.
 Readable error messages:
         * If config is incorrect (missing necessary parameters / wrong values etc)
-        * If external dependency is not installed - asks user to install it
+        * If external dependency not installed - asks user to install it
     * DBeaver:
         * Warning appears if you try to execute `DELETE` without `WHERE` clause
     * apache2: